cekicnikola/Information-Security/Information Security/README.md

 4. In one window, enter the servers port number and click **Start** to launch the server.
 5. In another window, enter the server’s port, then click **Connect**.
 6. Type a message and (optionally) a key, then click **Send**.
 7. Messages will appear in the list box.
 If a key is set, messages will be encrypted.
-Both windows need to have same key, otherwise encryption won't work
+Both windows need to have the same key, otherwise encryption won't work